richdmartin13/oneresume/content/_index.md

 ---
 banner:
-  title: Your Resume, Just a Click Away
+  title: Your Own Space
+  description: OneResume gives you a space on the internet that's all yours, <br> so employers see you and only you.
   button: See a Sample
   button_link: https://richdmartin.oneresume.us
   image: /images/banner.png